Welcome to today's edition of the Rush 24-7 podcast.

 And there, I suppose, are varietals of each.

-But they're basically pretty consistent.
+But they're basically pretty consistent, conservatives and liberals are.

-not understanding what is being said on the program or for misunderstanding it and taking it the wrong way and because what you're you're l that's something liberals tend to do is look at average people and think they're not very bright.
+And because that's something liberals tend to do is look at average people and think they're not very bright.

-Well um how is it that liberals are never accused of being divisive?
+Well, how is it that liberals are never accused of being divisive?

-George Bush has been called Hitler uh the biggest terrorist in the country by liberals he's the biggest problem we have had Joy Behar on the view the other day calling Donald Rumsfeld Hitler and saying that's why he should have been Times man of the year.
+I had Joy Behar on the view the other day calling Donald Rumsfeld Hitler and saying that's why he should have been Times Man of the Year.

 I think you have a great opportunity to really specify and say, you know, those people are divisive too.

-I'm twenty-two.
+I'm 22.

-Uh but the partisanship that exists in the country today is no different than it has been at any other time.
+But the partisanship that exists in the country today is no different than it has been at any other time.

-It was this part as in the nineteen eighties, uh shortly before and after you were born, and Ronald Reagan was the target of much the same kind of vilification as uh as George Bush is today.
+And Ronald Reagan was the target of much the same kind of vilification as George Bush is today.

-I think one of the reasons for partisanship today, Colin, really is uh since 1994.
+I think one of the reasons for partisanship today, Colin, really is since 1994, Democrats ran the House of Representatives.

 They ran Washington for 40 years until 1994, actually 95.

-It was taken away from it, and they were livid and they were angry.
+And they were livid and they were angry.

-You're too young to remember some of the things that were said about Newt Gingrich and some of the things that were said about other Republicans and Tom Delay.
+You're too young to remember some of the things that were said about Newt Gingrich and some of the things that were said about other Republicans and Tom DeLay.

 People like me are actually equal time.